-Cabin Fever 2017-18
+Cabin Fever 2018-19

-Cabin fever 2017-2018
+Cabin fever 2018-2019

-All classes are Thursday evenings from 6:30-8:00p in the Bubbler room @ Central.
+All classes are Wednesday evenings from 6:30-8:00p in the Bubbler room @ Central.

 Please note that by registering, you are signed up for all sessions of Cabin Fever.
 You are free to attend any and all classes as you wish.
 If you have any questions, please contact volunteer coordinator Aaron Fai at email@example.com.